This article by Jerry Cates, first published on 21 February 2015, was last revised on 17 April 2019. © Bugsinthenews Vol. 16:02(01):

 Every 3-4 days or less (2-3 days during the hottest months) the hummingbird feeder should be emptied of any unused nectar, rinsed with purified water (use no detergents), and brushed with a bottle brush.
 All mold or mildew should be thoroughly removed with the bottle brush before the feeder is re-filled.
 Again, only fill the feeder 1/2 full.

 Consider buying several hummingbird feeders to use in rotation.
 Take a fresh feeder to the station, properly filled with nectar, and change it out with the one in use.
-Then take the used feeder home, rinse it out thoroughly and set it aside to dry, awaiting its next rotation into service.
+Then take the used feeder back into your home, rinse it out thoroughly and set it aside to dry, awaiting its next rotation into service.
 This procedure reduces the likelihood that mold will develop and be retained in the feeder between service periods.

 The Bad and the Ugly of Birdseed Feeders…

 Birdseed feeders attract rodents to the yards where they are installed and maintained.
 Fig. 4 shows what happens when rats become too numerous around birdseed feeders.
 The bird carcass inside the rodent bait station in Fig. 4 was alive shortly before this picture was taken, but had been killed and dragged into the station by the rat, where it could feed on the bird’s carcass at its leisure.
 Although the rodent bait station was provisioned with fresh bait, little of the bait had been eaten.
-There are two reasons for that: first, the birdseed under the nearby feeders was so abundant that the rodents got their fill by eating the birdseed; it is impossible to make rodent bait that is as attractive to the rodent palate as fresh birdseed.
-Second, though, the presence of ground-feeding birds provided rats with an even more tasty food source, fresh meat.
+There are two reasons for that: first, the birdseed under the nearby feeders was so abundant that the rodents got their fill by eating the birdseed.
+It is impossible to make rodent bait that is as attractive to the rodent palate as fresh birdseed.
+Second, though, the presence of ground-feeding birds provides rats with an even more tasty food source, fresh meat.
 By hiding in the shrubbery near the bird feeder the rats lie in wait until a bird ventures too close, where they can seize and subdue it.
 It is doubtful that any of those who install birdseed feeders around their homes realize that, by doing so, they risk having some of the birds being captured, killed, and eaten by rats the birdseed feeders also attract to their yards.